Joelinton: Personal life

-Joelinton has been in a relationship with Thays Gondim since 2015.
-The couple have two children together and announced in December 2022 they were expecting a third.
+Joelinton has been in a relationship with Thays Gondim since 2015, whom he married in May 2024.
+The couple have three children together, announcing their third in December 2022.
 In February 2023, Joelinton and Gondim held a gender reveal party on the pitch at St James’ Park.
+On 25 June, the couple announced the arrival of their second son.

-Joelinton was arrested in the early hours of 12 January 2023 in Newcastle upon Tyne and charged with drink driving his Mercedes G-Wagen.
+Joelinton was arrested in the early hours of 12 January 2023 in Newcastle upon Tyne and charged with drink driving in his Mercedes G-Wagen.
 He pleaded guilty at Newcastle Magistrates Court two weeks later and received a 12-month driving ban, to be reduced to nine months in the event of rehabilitation.
 He was fined £29,000, in addition to a £2,000 surcharge and £85 costs.

+Joelinton's home was broken into by three men in the later hours of 13 January 2024, while he was attending Newcastle United's home match over Manchester City.